 Blue Jays series preview: Can Toronto answer the pitching of the Rays?

-Apr 21, 2015; Toronto, Ontario, CAN; Toronto Blue Jays third baseman Josh Donaldson (20) hits a double to drive in a run against the Baltimore Orioles in the second inning at Rogers Centre.
+Apr 23, 2015; Toronto, Ontario, CAN; Toronto Blue Jays left fielder Danny Valencia (23) scores as the ball gets away from Baltimore Orioles catcher Ryan Lavarnway (34) in the third inning at Rogers Centre.
 Mandatory Credit: Dan Hamilton-USA TODAY Sports